tanisha-0230/WatchList/README.md

 # 🎬 WatchList
 ## A MERN App for Managing Your Movie and TV Show Collection

-**WatchList** is a full-stack application tailored to help users effortlessly manage notes related to movies, TV shows, and other media.
-With **WatchList**, you can:
+**WatchList** is a full-stack MERN application designed to help users effortlessly manage notes for movies, TV shows, and other media.
+It features secure user authentication, allowing users to create, edit, and delete notes, as well as mark favorites for quick access.
+With advanced search and filtering options, users can easily find notes based on their favorite and viewing statuses.
+The responsive design ensures a seamless experience on both desktop and mobile devices, making WatchList the perfect tool for organizing your media collection.

-- **Create, edit, and delete** notes with ease.
-- **Filter** notes based on favorite status and viewing status.

 ---